Compatibility degree of cluster complexes

 \subsection{Classical compatibility degree and generalized associahedra}

-In this subsection, we explain the \emph{classical compatibility degree} and the \emph{generalized associahedra} introduced by \cite{fzy}.
+In this subsection, we explain the \emph{classical compatibility degree} and the \emph{generalized associahedra} introduced in \cite{fzy}.
 Let $\Phi$ be a root system of finite type.
 We denote by $\Phi_{\geq -1}$ the set of almost positive roots, that is, the union of all negative simple roots and all positive roots.
-Let $C_\Phi$ be a Cartan matrix corresponding to $\Phi$ and $\Gamma_\Phi$ be a Dynkin graph corresponding to $\Phi$.
-Denote by $I$ the set of vertices of $\Gamma_{\Phi}$.
-Let $I_+$ be a maximal set of vertices such that each two vertices in $I_+$ are not neighbors on $\Gamma_\Phi$, and we also define $I_-$ as $I_-=I-I_+$.
-We remark that $I_-$ is also the maximal set of vertices such that each two vertices in $I_-$ are not neighbors on $\Gamma_\Phi$ because $\Gamma_{\Phi}$ is a bipartite graph.
-The sign function $\varepsilon\colon I\to \{\pm1\}$ is defined by
+Let $C_\Phi$ be a Cartan matrix corresponding to $\Phi$ and $\Gamma_\Phi$ be a Dynkin graph corresponding to $\Phi$. {Denote by $I$ the set of vertices of $\Gamma_{\Phi}$ and $(I_-,I_+)$ the bipartition of $\Gamma_{\Phi}$.} Next, we define $t_\pm$ which are compositions of simple reflections as follows: